A158-debug/React-WriteMight/README.md

 # WriteMight

-It is a MERN stack application in which user can perform all the CRUD operations
+It is a simple social media application in which user can perform all the opeartions.

-User can also like, comments on other posts.
+User can also like and comments on  others posts.